Catch up on best practices in backflow and water safety anytime, anywhere with eLearning courses and CEU webinars designed to fit your busy schedule.

-Thanks for making the first annual National Backflow Prevention Day a success!
+Thanks for making the second annual National Backflow Prevention Day a success!
 Join us next year on 8/16 to recognize backflow preventers and the professionals who install, test, and service them.

 In 2012, the Palm Beach County Health Department issued a notice of violation against the city of Boca Raton for a host of long-standing problems with the city’s drinking

 water, including fecal matter.
 There were four major problems that needed to be addressed: inadequate cross-contamination safeguards to prevent wastewater from entering drinking water, an illegal chemical injection system, the reconnection of disinfected wells to city lines without adequate testing, and failure to tests for lead and copper in water lines.